WICG/focus-visible/README.md

 Additionally, :focusring matches non-native elements as if they were native button elements.

+### Note: Styling non-native elements which should always match `focus-ring`

+This is not currently part of the spec, but a mechanism is needed to explain the ability of native text fields to match `:focus-ring` regardless of how focus arrived on the element.

+Two different strategies may enable this ("`-bikeshed`" placeholder indicates that these names are by no means final!):

+1. Add a new keyword value to the outline shorthand that represents whatever the default UA `::focus-ring` is.
+Then authors can do:

+        :focus {
+            outline: platform-default-focus-outline-style-bikeshed;
+        }

+2. Add a new CSS property that controls "keyboard modality" vs non-"keyboard modality" behavior, e.g.

+        my-custom-texty-element {
+            should-show-focus-on-mouse-click-bikeshed: on-bikeshed;
+        }

+It may make sense to implement both of these strategies.

 ## Example heuristic

 The heuristic used to decide the current modality should not be defined